Modularity and Heights of CM cycles on Kuga-Sato varieties: CM cycles on Kuga--Sato varieties

-does not depend on the choice of $N$ (as long as $f$ is right $U(N)$-invariant).
-Similarly, the normalized height pairing between cohomological cycles does not depend on the choice of $N$ (as long as $f$ is right $U(N)$-invariant).
-Indeed, by the projection formula, \eqref{ZTZ} and \eqref{ZTZ0}, we have
+Then by the discussion in \S \ref{ and the height pairing}, the height pairing $\pair{\cdot,\cdot}$ is well-defined on the subspaces of CM cycles in $\vil _{N}\Ch^k(Y(N))_0\times \vpl _{N}\Ch^k(Y(N))_0$.
+In particular, if $f$ is right $U(N)$-invariant, then is defined and does not depend on the choice of $N$.
+So the normalized height pairing between cohomological cycles does not depend on the choice of $N$ (as long as $f$ is right $U(N)$-invariant).
+Moreover, by \eqref{ZTZ}, the projection formula, and \eqref{ZTZ0}, we have